aclowes/yawn/README.rst

 - WSGI + static file server wrapped in a ``yawn webserver`` command
 - Config file for database connection, etc
 - Python API / wrapper for creating workflows, submitting tasks
+- submit run in UI
+- edit parameters on run?
+- show env given to the execution?